medical tick Medically reviewed by

 Is a pimple the same as acne?

-What are the main causes of acne and pimples?
+What are the leading causes of acne and pimples?

 Can stress trigger acne or pimples?